axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-elasticsearch2/syslog-ng-elasticsearch2-search-guard/_index.md

 ## Purpose:

-Version {{% conditional-text include-if="ose" %}}3.9{{% /conditional-text %}} and later supports the [Search Guard](https://floragunn.com/searchguard/) Elasticsearch plugin (version 2.4.1.16 and newer) to encrypt and authenticate your connections to from {{% productparam "abbrev" %}} to Elasticsearch 2 and newer.
-To configure {{% productparam "abbrev" %}} to send messages to an Elasticsearch 2.x cluster that uses Search Guard, complete the following steps.
+Version {{% conditional-text include-if="ose" %}}3.9{{% /conditional-text %}} and later supports the [Search Guard](https://floragunn.com/searchguard/) Elasticsearch plugin (version 2.4.1.16 and newer) to encrypt and authenticate your connections to from {{% param "product.abbrev" %}} to Elasticsearch 2 and newer.
+To configure {{% param "product.abbrev" %}} to send messages to an Elasticsearch 2.x cluster that uses Search Guard, complete the following steps.

 To connect to an Elasticsearch 5.x or newer cluster, use HTTPS mode.